AndreaNardinocchi/placemark/README.md

 - category-api.js: implementation of the Category API
 - placemark-api.js: implementation of the Placemark API

-Next step was to create a set of API file tests in the 'model' folder:
+Next step was to create a set of API file tests in the 'test/api' folder:

 - category-api-test.js
 - placemark-api-test.js